johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 At their core actors define a _general computational model_ relying only on the core concept of exchanging messages.
 Swift offers a convenient syntax for performing those messaging patterns in the form of asynchronous functions.
 However conceptually, this all still implements the semantics of message passing back and forth between fully isolated actors.
 Such isolation guarantees and message-exchange driven semantics are exactly what networks are!
 As far as the actor model is concerned, there is no difference if an actor is local, or remote.

-In order to allow Swift developer's to benefit from this unique value proposition of the actor model, this proposal introduces Distributed Actors, which can be used to represent actors located on remote processes or hosts.
-Various actor message transports can be implemented, offering developers the same consistent abstraction layer (actors) regardless whether interacting with local actors, or remote actors running on other processes, hosts, or even in fully-managed datacenters.
+In order to allow Swift developers to benefit from this unique value proposition of the actor model, this proposal introduces **Distributed Actors**, which can be used to represent actors located on remote processes or hosts.
+Various actor message transports can be implemented, offering developers the same consistent abstraction layer (actors) whether they are interacting with local actors or remote actors running on other processes, hosts, or even in fully-managed datacenters.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)

-After reading the proposal, we also recommend having a look at the [Related Proposals](#related-proposals), which may be useful to understand the big picture and how multiple swift evolution proposals and swift libraries come together to support this proposal.
+After reading the proposal, we also recommend having a look at the [Related Proposals](#related-proposals), which may be useful to understand the big picture and how multiple Swift evolution proposals and libraries come together to support this proposal.